Uzugijin/BlenderStuff/README.md

 Modifiers:

-  Autotools - simple shade smooth and welding EyeOnVertex - instance an eyeball (halved) on a vertex (group or attribute) FlowEdgev2 - Wireframe generator from unconnected vertices FollowSurface - Used by a triangle mesh that should have a child object parented by the vertex (triangle) method.
+  Autotools - simple shade smooth and welding/n EyeOnVertex - instance an eyeball (halved) on a vertex (group or attribute) FlowEdgev2 - Wireframe generator from unconnected vertices FollowSurface - Used by a triangle mesh that should have a child object parented by the vertex (triangle) method.
 This ensures the parented object follows the surface more smoothly.